What Is Earnest Money When Buying a Home in Los Angeles?

 Appraisal Contingency

-17 Days Typical
+17 Days Default

-Safeguards your deposit if the property appraises below the agreed purchase price—crucial where emotional bidding inflates prices beyond market value.
+Safeguards your deposit if the property appraises below the agreed purchase price, crucial where emotional bidding inflates prices beyond market value.

 Sale of Existing Property